• Skip to primary navigation

 • 6 Chicken drumsticks

-• 7:2:2 Seasoning or salt and pepper - to taste
+• Salt and pepper - to taste or seasoning of your choice

 • Preheat the grill to get a surface temp of about 450°.
 That is medium-high on a standard gas grill and medium on a hot gas grill.
 Clean and oil the grill grates.